jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 *Conventions*

-   The terms __commandline__, __terminal__, and __shell__ have been used interchangably so far to convey the method for a user to issue commands to the kernel.
+   The terms __commandline__, __terminal__, and __shell__ have been used interchangeably so far to convey the method for a user to issue commands to the kernel.
 In this chapter we will explore the discrete differences between the terminal and the shell, with the term commandline or CLI being a generic word referring to anything where system commands are entered in text.

-   The term __files__, __folders__, and __directories__ can be used interchangably inregards to this chapter's contents.
+   The term __files__, __folders__, and __directories__ can be used interchangeably in regards to this chapter's contents.
 Remember from Chapter 2, everything in Unix is a *file*, meaning that a folder which is also a directory is also a file from the operating systems point of view.
 You will also notice a tag __Exercise:__ in block quotes throughout the chapter with little exercises that will let you follow along as you read.

 ## What is a Filesystem?

 A filesystem is a way for the operating system to manage and access files.
 It is how data is segregated and the mechanism the operating system uses to retrieve and write data.
 The benefit of a filesytem is it will keep track of the locations in memory of your files.
 When you double click on a jpg picture in your photo directory, the operating system talks to the filesystem and says, "I want this picture, where is it located?"
 The filesystem has an index table of all files location in memory and looks up the address of the file.
 That address is given to the kernel which then passes it to the disk controller for the data retrieval portion.
 The bits are effectively returned to the operating system from the kernel and the image is rendered to the screen.
 Specific Linux filesystem and their commands will be covered in chapter 12.

 The Linux filesystem was designed as an __upside down tree__ by Ken Thompson.
 What is at the bottom of a tree?
 The __root__ is at the bottom.
 This is an important concept to remember in Linux.
 In Linux the __root__ or written as __"/"__ (pronounced *slash*), is at the top of our upside down tree.
 From the __root__ you navigate down the file hierarchy using the ```cd``` commandline tool.
 You cannot go any higher in the tree than __root__, you can only go down.
 When you type the command ```ls /``` you see a directory listing of the contents of the root directory.
-As you can see below the root directory contains subfolders, and those subfolders can have many more subfolders.
+As you can see below the root directory contains sub-folders, and those sub-folders can have many more sub-folders.
 This first level below the __root__ has a common core of directories across each Linux distro.
 Let us take a closer look at Ubuntu 15.04 and Fedora 22 root folder file hierarchy.

 ![*Ubuntu 15.04 root directory listing*](images/Chapter-05/filesystems/ubuntu-15-04-root-listing.png "Ubuntu 15.04 root directory listing")